 Pupil opinion is considered a valuable part of target setting at Kew Woods.
 Where appropriate, class teachers work collaboratively with pupils to target set.
-Pupil (particularly those in Key Stage 2) are able to describe what they feel they would like to work towards and comment on their successes working towards these targets.
+Pupils (particularly those in Key Stage 2) are able to describe what they feel they would like to work towards and comment on their successes working towards these targets.
+Pupil Passports are completed and updated throughout the year with SEND pupils to gather their thoughts and ideas about how they learn best.

 Where appropriate, pupils with an Education and Health Care Plan are invited to attend review meetings or write/draw their feelings towards school and their progress.